paultdo/WeatherFit/README.md

 # WeatherFit

-WeatherFit is a full-stack weather concierge that blends real-time forecasts with your personal wardrobe.
+WeatherFit is a full-stack web app that finds forecast details and picks an outfit for you.

 ---